Alphaz0r/huntress-ctf-2023/hot-off-the-press/README.md

 3. Base64 Decode all the String
 4. Gzip decompression

 The output should be more code but this time we can see the flag url-encoded.
-One last step and it is done!
+After url-decoding the flag we made it!